Nanzenji Temple

 Google Maps

-Nanzenji is a 5-10 minute walk from Keage Station on the Tozai Subway Line (20 minutes, 260 yen from Kyoto Station) or the Nanzenji-Eikando-michi bus stop (35 minutes, 230 yen from Kyoto Station by bus number 5).
-It’s also a short walk from the southern end of the Philosophers Path, with Ginkakuji Temple at the northern end.
+Nanzenji is a 5–10 minute walk from Keage Station on the Tozai Subway Line (about 20 minutes and 260 yen from Kyoto Station), or from the Nanzenji-Eikando-michi bus stop (about 35 minutes and 230 yen from Kyoto Station on bus number 5).
+It’s also a short walk from the southern end of the Philosopher's Path, with Ginkakuji Temple located at the northern end.

 Resources